kroman0/products/quintagroup.catalogupdater/trunk/README.txt

 Introduction
 ============

-This package intended for extend ZCatalog API with possiblity to update selected columns only.
-This package register 'catalog_updater' utility for that.
+This package is intended for extending ZCatalog API with possiblity to update selected columns only.
+This package registers 'catalog_updater' utility for that.

-For simplify usage of the utility, it extend GenericSetup's ZCatalog XMLAdapter handler, which allows *update* attribute usage in *column* tag of *catalog.xml* file.
+To simplify usage of the utility, it extends GenericSetup's ZCatalog XMLAdapter handler, which allows to *update* attribute usage in *column* tag of *catalog.xml* file.

-So, when you add new column to the catalog, you add catalog.xml file in some profile with following part:
+So, when you add a new column to the catalog, you add catalog.xml file in some profile with following part:

 ...
 <column value="new_column" />
 ...

-This add *new_column* metadata to the portal_catalog, BUT, this metadata will be empty, untill you rebuild the catalog.
-For automate this step - you can add 'update="True"' attribute to the tag.
-And this lead to updte the column after adding.
-So result usage should be look
+This adds *new_column* metadata to the portal_catalog, BUT, this metadata will be empty untill you rebuild the catalog.
+To automate this step you can add 'update="True"' attribute to the tag.
+And this will lead to column update after adding.
+Thus, result usage should look like this:
-like:

 ...
 <column value="new_column" update="True" />
 ...

-Also support subtransactions, based on threshold property of ZCatalog.
+Also supports subtransactions, based on threshold property of ZCatalog.